MFernstrom/nom/README.md

 # Nom - the OpenBD Utility
-Nom is a small project to create a commandline tool work working with the OpenBD CFML project.
+Nom is a CLI tool for working with OpenBD CFML project.

-I wanted a simple way to manage projects, install CFLib UDFs, update to the latest version, and so on.

 ## Current Functionality
 As of right now, Nom can:
-* Update an existing project to the latest version of OpenBD
+* Update an existing project to the latest version of OpenBD (Beta-quality)
-* Create nomolicious files
 * Install CFLib UDFs
 * Run server
 * Create project
 * Show info about the current project (Only Nom info at the moment)
-* Show a little info about Nom
 * Download and install MXUnit
 * Deploy to Heroku (See details below)

 ## Planned Functionality
-* Run MXUnit tests and display results
-* Update itself to the latest version
+* See the Projects page

 ## Using it
-Nom is a CLI utility, download and add it to your PATH, and you should be good to go, but how can you actually use it?
+Nom is a CLI utility, download a release and add it to your PATH, and you should be good to go.

 ### Create a new project
 <pre>$ nom -c MyNewProject</pre>
-This will create the MyNewProject folder, download the latest OpenBD version (Nightly version), and create a nomolicious.ini file.
+This will create the MyNewProject folder, download the latest OpenBD version, and create a nomolicious.ini file.

 ### Adding CFLib UDFs
 CFLib has lots of useful UDFs, for ease-of-use Nom has the ability to install them for you.

 Let's say you want to have the CFLib UDF "IsWeekDay", just run this command
 <pre>$ nom -i IsWeekDay</pre>
-It'll download the UDF from CFLib.org, wrap it as a cfcomponent, and save it to the WEB-INF/customtags/cflib/ directory with the same name as the UDF.
+It'll download the UDF from CFLib.org, wrap it as a cfcomponent, and save it to the WEB-INF/customtags/cflib/IsWeekDay.cfc directory with the same name as the UDF.

 ### Running the project
 To run the project just CD to the project root and run